NightLapse-Studios/Pumpkin/README.md

 * Props receive datatype arguments instead of the datatype directly
 * Other/Utility

+### Warning
+* This is an in-house tool cleaned up for a public version because it has, in our opinion, been nice to use and demonstrates nice ideas.
+The proving ground has been in [Clash!](https://www.roblox.com/games/8256020164/Clash-KNIGHT)
+* React features we don't use may be left unwrapped
+* The upgrade to react 17 was done as part of making a public version, so new react features since legacy roact haven't been looked at.
+* Upgrade to react 17 has only been tested on the debug menu example

 ## Installation
 Place the `src/Pumpkin` folder in your project library folder and require it.
 The source code is the release for now, we aren't fancy yet.